BratFree.com

 April 04, 2012

 Well, I don't get why many of you are so rageful and bitter about this.
 "Rageful and bitter"?
-WE aren't bitter, YOU and your old childless sisters who can't seem to find a man willing to fertilize your rotten eggs are the ones who fit this bill.bouncing
+WE aren't bitter, YOU and your old childless sisters who can't seem to find a man willing to fertilize your rotten eggs are the ones who fit this bill.bouncing and laughing

 So she's sad she never had kids.
 So she wrote an article about it.
 So?
 So why post it here and be so angry and incensed about it?
 I don't see how her and her feelings really affect you at all?
 If you don't like it.....yanno, can't you just ignore it?
 Why would we want to ignore free fodder?
 You are confused as to whom is angry and incensed.
 Childfree people do not want kids, so we therefore are delighted to be UNchilded whereas Moo wannabees like yourself are the barren whiners and filled with anger, rage, and self pity.
-We just happen to think it's funny.Violin
+We just happen to think it's funny.:Violin

 I think you guys are kind of proving the point she's trying to make though: People in her situation - chosen or not - experience endless nonstop viscious hate and vitriol from people like you.
 Tearing her apart with hate and vitriol just proves the point she's trying to make: she's at the receiving end of a lot of hate and vitriol, and a lot of misunderstanding.
 You are acting exactly as she predicted you would.
-If she knows in advance everybody is going to hate her mooing and lowing about being childless, then why does she post about her woes on the world wide web for ALL to see?confused
+If she knows in advance everybody is going to hate her mooing and lowing about being childless, then why does she post about her woes on the world wide web for ALL to see?confused smiley

 ------- ------- ------- ------- ------- ------- ------- ------- ------- ------- ------- ------- ------- -------